-In February 2022, Series 2022 C bonds were issued by ACHEBA in the amount of \$25.0 million bearing interest at a fixed rate of 5.0% and maturing on February 1, 2032.
-The bonds include an original issue premium of \$7.4 million.
-Proceeds of the bonds are being used to finance a portion of the costs to construct the Richard King Mellon Science Building.
+Subsequent to June 30, 2023, Carnegie Mellon issued ACHEBA Carnegie Mellon University Revenue Bonds, Series 2023, in the amount of \$44.0 million bearing interest of 5.0% and maturing on August 1, 2033.
+The bonds include an original issue premium of \$8.3 million.
+A portion of the proceeds from the issuance of these notes was used to pay down outstanding commercial paper, while the remainder of the proceeds will be used to redeem the outstanding 2013 bonds on October 17, 2023.

-The university maintains a taxable commercial paper program that allows the university to issue in aggregate up to \$70.0 million in commercial paper notes.
+The university maintains a taxable commercial paper program that allows the university to issue in aggregate up to \$200.0 million in commercial paper notes.
 Proceeds of the notes may be used to refund outstanding debt, finance capital projects, support operations and for any other lawful activity of the university.
 The notes are sold at a discount to par.
 The maturities of individual notes cannot exceed 270 days.
-The university issued \$10.0 million in notes during fiscal year 2022 that are outstanding at June 30, 2022.
+The university had \$20.0 million in notes outstanding at June 30, 2023.

-The university has a \$50.0 million unsecured line of credit agreement that expires October 19, 2023.
-No advances were outstanding at June 30, 2022.
+The university has two \$50.0 million unsecured line of credit agreements that expire October 19, 2023 and May 3, 2026, respectively.
+No advances were outstanding on either line at June 30, 2023.
 Advances accrue at a rate based on SOFR.